atemaguer/quartz/content/_index.md

 You can get in touch with me through [email](mailto:atemjohn@stanford.edu) or [twitter](https://x.com/leithnyang).

-Also, my past technical work can be found [here](https://github.com/atemaguer).
+Also, my technical work can be found [here](https://github.com/atemaguer).